Uniform Membership for Hyperedge Replacement Grammars and Related Decision Problems: Introduction

 It turns out that complexity of the uniform membership problem for HRGs depends on the definition of a hypergraph used.
-If one considers repetition-free hypergraphs as is done in \cite{DrewesKH97, Habel92} (i.e. hypergraphs where attachment nodes of any hyperedge are distinct, i.e. there are no loops in them), then, as we shall show, the uniform membership problem for HRGs is NP-complete.
-However, if one allows loops in hypergraphs, then the universal membership problem becomes EXPTIME-complete.
-More precisely, the main results are presented below.
+If one considers repetition-free hypergraphs as is done in \cite{DrewesKH97} (i.e.~hypergraphs where attachment nodes of any hyperedge are distinct, i.e.~there are no loops in them), then the uniform membership problem for HRGs is \NP{}-complete (\cref{theorem:upper_bound_NP,theorem:lower_bound_NP}).
+However, if one allows loops in hypergraphs, then the universal membership problem becomes \EXPTIME{}-complete, even if input grammars are restricted to be string-generating (\cref{theorem:upper_bound_EXPTIME,theorem:lower_bound_EXPTIME}).

-\begin{theorem} \leavevmode \begin{enumerate} \item The uniform membership problem for HRGs is in EXPTIME. \item The uniform membership problem for repetition-free HRGs is in NP. \end{enumerate} \end{theorem} \begin{theorem} The uniform membership problem for string-generating HRGs is EXPTIME-hard. \end{theorem} \begin{theorem} The uniform membership problem for repetition-free string-generating HRGs is NP-hard. \end{theorem} In my opinion, the most interesting result among those presented above is Theorem \ref{theorem:lower_bound_EXPTIME}.
-One might expect that it can be proved by simply constructing a polynomial reduction of the uniform membership problem for MCFGs or for DTWTs to the corresponding problem for HRGs.
+Proofwise, the most interesting result is \EXPTIME{}-hardness of the uniform membership problem for string-generating HRGs (\cref{theorem:lower_bound_EXPTIME}).
+One might think that it is proved by simply constructing a polynomial reduction from the uniform membership problem for MCFGs or for DTWTs.
 However, this is not the case.
-Indeed, consider Table \ref{table:uniform!} where $T$ is the terminal alphabet used by a grammar.
+Indeed, consider Table \ref{table:uniform!}, where complexity of the uniform membership problem for various formalisms is overviewed for the case of one-letter alphabet.

-\\ If there was a polynomial procedure that transforms a MCFG (a DTWT) into an equivalent string-generating HRG, then it would be natural to assume that it does not depend on the size of $T$.
-However, for a one-letter terminal alphabet $T$, this would give one a polynomial reduction of an EXPTIME-complete problem to a problem from P, which is a contradiction.
-Thus, there is no polynomial-time algorithm that converts a MCFG (a DTWT) into an equivalent string-generating HRG.

-Note, nevertheless, that it is not hard to construct a polynomial-time transformation of LCFRSs into HRGs (Proposition \ref{proposition:lcfrs-to-hrg}).
-However, this implies only PSPACE-hardness of the uniform membership problem for HRGs while we claim that it is EXPTIME-complete.
-The proof of EXPTIME-hardness of this problem is done by reducing the following problem, which is shown to be EXPTIME-hard (Proposition \ref{proposition:EXPTIME-LCFRS}): \begin{quote} Given an LCFRS $G$ over the two-letter alphabet $\{a,b\}$, check if the intersection $L(G) \cap b\{a,b\}^\ast$ is non-empty. \end{quote}
+If there was a polynomial procedure that transforms a MCFG (a DTWT) into an equivalent string-generating HRG, then it would be natural to assume that it does not depend on the size of the grammar's terminal alphabet $T$.
+However, for a one-letter terminal alphabet $T$, this would give one a polynomial reduction of an \EXPTIME{}-complete problem to a problem from P, which is a contradiction.
+Instead, the problem used for a reduction is the following one, shown to be \EXPTIME{}-hard in \cref{proposition:EXPTIME-LCFRS}: \begin{quote} \emph{Problem.} Given a LCFRS $G$ over the two-letter alphabet $\{a,b\}$, check if the intersection $\Language(G) \cap b\{a,b\}^\ast$ is non-empty. \end{quote}